robbiegleeson/gistHub/README.md

 ```

-## What's new version 2.1
+## What's new version 3.0
-- Ability to delete Gist given from selection
+- New command to view gists and delete from selection
-- Save configuration settings
+- Save and reset configuration settings
-- New command to view gists

 ## Contributors
 - [Rob Gleeson](https://github.com/robbiegleeson)